Guide to Doctoral Studies

 Drawing up a research plan is the first task in a doctoral programme.
 In the field of psychology it is possible to draw up the research plan after acceptance as a doctoral student.

 The admission decision is made by the Faculty, and takes into consideration a statement issued by the applicant’s professor/department.
 Since the beginning of 2013 there are two closing dates for applications, the end of April and the end of September.
-There is a closing date for applications also in the case of licentiate studies which include training as a specialist (psychology and social work) and women’s studies, where applications can be made once a year only, in either April or May.
+The applications with the needed appendices must be mailed by regular post (no email) to the following address:

 4.1.2 Personal plan of post-graduate studies